vdesabou/kafka-docker-playground/troubleshooting/log-compaction/README.md

 Simply run:

 ```
-$ playground run -f repro-no-compaction-idle-topic<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f repro-no-compaction-idle-topic<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```